Corrosion and Degradation

 The Corrosion and Degradation research theme at ICAM addresses technical challenges relating to degradation processes, such as localised corrosion, corrosion scales, microbiologically influenced corrosion, hydrogen embrittlement and high temperature hydrogen attack.

 These processes have very significant societal, economic and safety implications for industry.
 Many industrial assets are susceptible to degradation including machinery, pipes, platforms and refineries.
-This is especially true when they’re exposed to the demanding environments that the oil and gas industry encounters.
+This is especially true when they’re exposed to the demanding environments that the energy industry encounters.

 According to NACE International, the worldwide corrosion authority, it is estimated that the global annual costs related to corrosion alone are greater than $2.5Tr.
 Despite this large economic impact, the fundamental processes of corrosion are poorly understood and industry relies on operational experience for its management.